Chairman Emeritus Merrill G. Davidoff Named a 2017 Distinguished Leader

 This is a new award that recognizes Pennsylvania lawyers who achieved impressive results in the past year and demonstrated clear leadership skills that helped them achieve those results.
 Mr. Davidoff is one of only 24 attorneys to receive this honor.
-The complete list can be viewed here.

 Mr. Davidoff has litigated and tried a wide range of antitrust, commodities, securities and environmental class actions.